Skip to main content

 Osteoarthritis or Bone Spur

 Osteoarthritis is a common form of arthritis, affecting more females than males.
-It is a joint condition in which the cartilage protecting the knee slowly tears down, resulting in severe pain, swelling, and restricted knee mobility.
+It is a joint condition where the cartilage protecting the knee slowly tears down, resulting in severe pain, swelling, and restricted mobility.

 A bone spur or osteophyte is also a reason you can’t straighten the knee.
 It is when an additional, pointed bone grows along the joint edges due to trauma or arthritis.
 Bone spurs usually pose no symptoms, but they can restrict your full knee extension in severe cases.